sammyCHY/devops_project/Networking-in-Kubernetes/networking-in-kubernetes.md

 - **Network Policies:** Kubernetes Network Policies define rules for controlling the communication between pods.
 These policies allow administrators to specify how pods can communicate with each other, enhancing security within the cluster.

 - **Container Network Interface (CNI):** Kubernetes relies on Container Network Interfaces to implement networking solutions.
-CNIs provide a standardized interface for networking plugins to intergrate with Kubernetes, allowing for flexibility and choice in networking implementations.
+CNIs provide a standardized interface for networking plugins to integrate with Kubernetes, allowing for flexibility and choice in networking implementations.

 Let's get our hands on pod networking in Kubernetes by deploying a pod with multiple conatainers, showcasing how they share the same network namespace and can communicate with each other using `localhost`.
 Here's a step-by-step guide using Kubernetes and `kubectl`: